-Why Austin, Texas Becoming the New American Tech Hub
+Why Austin Is Becoming the New American Tech Hub

 The accolades dovetail growth in Austin, too.
 CompTIA’s Tech Town Index 2020 named the Austin-Round Rock metro area No. 1 for the second year in a row, rising from No. 3 in 2018.
 Tech companies just keep coming, according to the Austin Chamber of Commerce: there were 46 new tech companies in Austin in 2018, and 58 in 2019 that translated to 4,648 new jobs.
 CompTIA reported 68,323 IT jobs in Austin posted between August 2019 and July 2020, an increase of more than 19,000 over the year before.

-Further, Sun Belt markets, based on strong job and population growth prospects, reported in its Investor Intentions Survey 2021 that Austin displaced Greater Los Angeles as the most preferred market in 2021, buoyed by proven labor market resilience during the pandemic and a steady growth outlook.
+Further, CBRE Research, based on strong job and population growth prospects, reported in its Investor Intentions Survey 2021 that Austin displaced Greater Los Angeles as the most preferred market in 2021, buoyed by proven labor market resilience during the pandemic and a steady growth outlook.
 Dallas/Forth Worth came in second, making it a 1-2 Texas combo at the top.

 Inc. 5000’s list of top-growing U.S. private companies places five in the 100 from Austin: